 One of humanity’s biggest fears is our own mortality, and comedies have had a ball trying to downplay this fear with laughs.
 Beetlejuice is a perfect example of putting to rest the fear of death, making it as mundane and annoying as life, yet cementing the fact that there is life after death and still teaching us that we have a lot to learn about existence itself.

-Films have been doing it for decades, giving way to creative stories that pack a one-two punch which leave us better able to deal with the darkest themes of life.
-They can start us out early in childhood and use it as a tool to make some situations bearable and others even more shocking in its placement and nature of the comedy.
+Films have been doing it for decades, giving way to creative stories that pack a one-two punch that leaves us better able to deal with the darkest themes of life.
+They can start us out early in childhood and use it as a tool to make some situations bearable and others even more shocking in their placement and nature of the comedy.
 Best of all, they provide an escape from the horrors of our everyday life so that we can laugh and scream about our shared sense of humor and fears together.

 John Plocar from Weatherford on December 25, 2018: